The X Factor (British TV series): Bootcamp and judges' houses

-Once the judges each have their selected participants for their category to mentor, these participants move on to the "judges' houses" stage of the competition, which is held in private residences for each judge; according to Louis Walsh, these homes tend to not belong to the judges, but rented out for this purpose.
-In this stage, the participants each conduct a performance before their category's judge, who must decide which of their group will proceed into the live rounds.
+Once the judges each have their selected participants for their category to mentor, these participants then move on to the "judges' houses" stage of the competition, which is held in private residences for each judge; according to Louis Walsh, these homes tend to not belong to the judges, but rented out for this purpose.
+In this stage, the participants each conduct a performance to their category's judge, who must decide which of their category's participants will proceed into the live rounds.

-Both the bootcamp and the judges' homes stages of the contest are pre-recorded, though in some cases, either between the first and second stages of Bootcamp or prior to judges' houses, judges may look at certain rejected solo artists who they feel have potential but may be better suited in a group, and in an attempt to give them a lifeline, then send these acts into a room to form a number of different groups, each depending on size, height, fashion and chemistry.
+Both the bootcamp and the judges' homes stages of the contest are pre-recorded, though in some cases, either between the first and second stages of Bootcamp or prior to judges' houses, judges may look at certain rejected individual contestants who they feel have potential but may be better suited in a group, and in an attempt to give them a lifeline, then send these contestants into a room to form a number of different groups, each depending on size, height, fashion and chemistry.
 Lineup changes may also sometimes occur depending on what the judges feel the group is missing or which members they think work well with others.
 In the tenth series, the bootcamp stage was changed to a new format called "Six-Chair Challenge" in which participants had to secure a majority vote to sit in one of six empty chairs for their category, to move into the next stage; if all six seats were filled, the judge of that category must replace one of these participants with another they wish to see through.
 This new format, despite some tweaks, was not well received by viewers after its introduction.

 Elimination stages and Final

 Contestants who make it through both the second and third stages eventually enter the live rounds of the competition.
 By this stage they compete against each other over a series of elimination heats, with those that make it through competition to win in a live final, with these filmed in two parts in a fixed studio venue (except for the final after the eighth series): a performance episode featuring all active participants; and a results episode, which includes a live or pre-recorded performances by celebrity performers.
 During this time, they move into shared accommodation while involved in the live episodes, sharing this with production staff; filming "behind-the-scenes" within the accommodation is frequently down and used in live episodes for The Xtra Factor.
-In some series, some additional participants are sometimes selected from the rejects to act as wildcards in these stages, alongside those who progressed to the live episodes.
+In some series, some additional participants are sometimes selected from the rejects to contestants as wildcards in these stages, alongside those who progressed to the live episodes.